makatalin/smart-waste-management/README.md

 - [How It Works](#how-it-works)

 ## About the Project
-This project was created to showcase the application of the Internet of Things (IoT) in waste management.
-It employs sensors to monitor waste bin fill levels, detect environmental conditions, and optimize waste collection routes.
-The system's core includes a Raspberry Pi for processing sensor data and a web application that provides real-time data visualization and management.
+This project showcases the application of the Internet of Things (IoT) in waste management.
+It is designed as an end-to-end solution that includes both Raspberry Pi sensor code and a web application.
+The system employs sensors to monitor waste bin fill levels, detect environmental conditions, and optimize waste collection routes.
+A Raspberry Pi processes sensor data and communicates with the web application, which provides real-time data visualization, management and reporting.

 ## Technologies Used
 **Raspberry Pi 4B**: